umccr/10x/telomeres/README.md

 ## Segment/mask the 10X dataset per chromosome and run telomerecat and other tools against those segments/bams?

-XXX: Not possible since telomerecat needs context, then we should just use a "mask and re-run" approach **per chromosome and telomere region(s)**, computationally too expensive on big BAM files?
+A "mask and re-run" approach **per chromosome and telomere region(s)** might be computationally too expensive on big BAM files.
+On the other hand, if we just focus on the multimapping of reads for QC purposes, for instance, it can run fast.

-XXX: Again, can we leverage some 10X trick to make this easier?

 # Telomerecat output reference